cgutierr-zgz/push_swap/README.md

 `make count` to see the number of instructions used.

-`make exe` to execute with random numbers.
+`make exe` to execute with n random numbers, modify Makefile line 110 in order to change how many numbers are being used.

 or